Rob Markey

 Click to visit Rob’s bio at Bain.com

-Rob Markey, a Partner at Bain & Company, has been called “the Vince Lombardi of customer loyalty.”
+Rob Markey, an Advisory Partner at Bain & Company and a Senior Lecturer at Harvard Business School, has been called “the Vince Lombardi of customer loyalty.”
 He founded Bain’s Customer Strategy & Marketing practice and is based in the firm’s Boston office.
 He joined Bain over 30 years ago.

 Best known as the co-author of The Ultimate Question 2.0, Rob has led many of the world's most dramatic customer experience transformations.
 He publishes a popular podcast about customer experience and leadership, and his articles appear regularly in the Harvard Business Review as well as other publications.